dtcenter/MET/docs/Users_Guide/config_options.rst

 and Ensemble-Stat and is not applied for grid-to-point verification.
 Three grid weighting options are currently supported:

-* "NONE" to disable grid weighting using a constant weight (default).
+* NONE to disable grid weighting using a constant weight (default).

 * COS_LAT to define the weight as the cosine of the grid point latitude.
   This an approximation for grid box area used by NCEP and WMO.